-Originally from San Jose, California, Mary Keovisai majored in sociology and Asian American studies at UC Santa Barbara and then obtained a master’s degree in Asian American studies from UCLA.
-Mary explains, “I was first in the field of Asian American studies and I kind of was looking for something more policy-driven and more macro-oriented with clear, applicable results.”
+Originally from San Jose, California, Mary Keovisai majored in sociology and Asian American studies at UC Santa Barbara, followed by a master’s degree in Asian American studies at UCLA.
+“I was in Asian American studies but I kind of was looking for something more policy-driven and more macro-oriented with clear, applicable results,” said Kevisai of her turn to social work.